 You can toss it all together before serving, or arrange everything in a serving bowl so it can be mixed at the table.
 The latter allows each person to adjust the amount of sauce to his or her liking.

-For more Korean cooking inspirations, following along on YouTube, Pinterest, Twitter, Facebook, and Instagram.
+For more Korean cooking inspirations, follow along on YouTube, Pinterest, Twitter, Facebook, and Instagram.

-Bibim Guksu (Spicy Cold Noodles)Print Recipe
+Bibim Guksu (Spicy Cold Noodles)Main

-- 3 to 4 red cabbage leaves julienned
+- 2 ounces red cabbage leaves

-- 3 to 4 lettuce leaves
+- 2 ounces lettuce leaves

 - 1/2 cup thinly sliced kimchi

-- 1 boiled egg optional
+- 1 boiled egg - optional

-- 3 tablespoons Korean chili pepper paste gochujang
+- 3 tablespoons Korean chili pepper paste, gochujang

-- 2 tablespoons rice vinegar or apple cider vinegar
+- 2 tablespoons rice vinegar or apple cider vinegar adjust to taste

 - 1 tablespoon soy sauce